Georgia high school basketball game erupts into brawl following call by ref

 The Savannah Lady Warriors were facing off against the GLA Shockers from Eatonton over the weekend during a tournament at the Jenkins Athletic Club in Savannah, WTOC reported.

-The heated moment was caught on video and appeared to show Marcus Fowles, who was refereeing the game, initially get into a dispute with a woman who was thought to be a parent of one of the Shockers players, the outlet said.
+The heated moment was caught on video and appeared to show Marcus Fowles, who was refereeing the game, initially get into a dispute with a woman who was reportedly thought to be a parent of one of the Shockers players, the outlet said.
 The incident quickly unraveled after the referee, who spoke to WTOC, called a foul.

 YANKEES-RED SOX RIVALRY REIGNITES WITH EARLY SEASON BRAWL